Skip to main content

 My impression:

 This Weather Card is perfect for anyone who wants to get and display all the data they can.
 The card allows extensive configuration and can be flexibly customised.
 However, this card is too much for a simple daily weather display that you look at on a tablet on the wall as you pass by.
-It is almost better suited for a seprated weather dashboard with a lot of details.
+It is almost better suited for a separated weather dashboard with a lot of details.

 4. Simple Weather Card

-#This is the opposite of the previous weather card.
+This is the opposite of the previous weather card.
 If you prefer a clean look and just the essentials, the Simple Weather Card is worth a try.
 This card is designed to minimise clutter while still providing the most important weather data.
 It’s great for smaller dashboards, side panels or mobile views where space is at a premium.

 Installation: